jdunkerley/jdunkerley/order-of-evaluation.md

 ## Short Circuits

-So far, we have no choice on what we have had to do.
+So far, we have no choice about what we have had to do.
 To perform most operations, all inputs need to be known.
 Now think about logical `AND` and `OR`.
 Well for `AND`, we have the logic table:

 |Left|Right|Output|
 |---|---|---|